Mai Der Vang

 “Huge and hallucinatory.” –The Rumpus

-Vang’s poetry has appeared or is forthcoming in Poetry, Tin House, the American Poetry Review, among other journals and anthologies.
-Her essays have been published in the New York Times, the Washington Post, and elsewhere.
-Vang is a member of the Hmong American Writers’ Circle where she co-edited How Do I Begin: A Hmong American Literary Anthology.
-A Kundiman fellow, she has completed residencies at Civitella Ranieri and Hedgebrook.
-Vang is also the recipient of a Lannan Literary Fellowship.
+The recipient of a Guggenheim and Lannan Literary Fellowship, she served as a Visiting Writer at the School of the Art Institute of Chicago.
+Her poetry has appeared in Poetry, Tin House, the American Poetry Review, among other journals and anthologies.
+Her essays have been published in the New York Times, the Washington Post, espnW, and elsewhere.
+Mai Der also co-edited How Do I Begin: A Hmong American Literary Anthology with the Hmong American Writers’ Circle.
+She completed residencies at Civitella Ranieri and Hedgebrook.
+Born and raised in Fresno, California, she earned degrees from the University of California, Berkeley and Columbia University.
+Mai Der teaches in the MFA Program in Creative Writing at Fresno State.

 Short Bio